Respecting Nature on Your Hot Springs Visit

 Support local communities: Stay at eco-friendly lodges or homestays, choose locally sourced food and crafts, and seek experiences that benefit the local economy.

-Respect cultural practices: Some hot springs hold cultural significance for indigenous communities.
+Respect cultural practices: Tourists unfamiliar with local customs can unintentionally offend or disrupt traditional ways of life.
+Some hot springs hold cultural significance for indigenous communities.
 Be mindful of traditional customs and dress codes, and avoid behavior that may be disrespectful.

 Advocate for sustainability: Speak up for responsible tourism practices, support policies that protect natural resources, and encourage others to embrace sustainable travel choices.